The multidimensional process of human development and ways to measure it:

 3. TNC corporate social responsibility frameworks and global agreements

-Corporate Social Responsibility is a management concept whereby companies integrate social and environmental concerns in their business operations and interactions with their stakeholders.
+Corporate Social Responsibility is a management concept whereby companies integrate social and environmental concerns into their business operations and interactions with their stakeholders.

 Key CSR issues include environmental management, eco-efficiency, responsible sourcing, stakeholder engagement, labour standards and working conditions, employee and community relations, social equity, gender balance, human rights, good governance, and anti-corruption measures (UNIDO).

-Coca gives Back, helps the world live positively
+Coca gives Back, and helps the world live positively

 As part of a worldwide commitment to give back to the communities in which it operates, Coca-Cola in 2009 launched its Live Positively campaign — a set of initiatives that aim to create positive change in the world through sustainability.
 Projects within the campaign tackle everything from climate protection and balanced living to education and community.
 One area of focus — empowering women in developing nations through job and business training — falls under the 5 by 20 initiative, a goal of empowering 5 million women entrepreneurs across the company’s global value chain by the year 2020.
 Beginning in Brazil, India, South Africa and the Philippines, and expanding to China, Mexico, Nigeria, Kenya, Uganda, Haiti and Egypt, Coke plans to reach women worldwide in the coming years.